 Build up their confidence

 While you can get them started, it might be a good idea to find classes and resources in their local area to give them a confidence boost.
-Find a local evening class at an institution or library which takes a step-by-step approach to getting comfortable with online.
+Find a local evening class at an institution or library which takes a step-by-step approach to getting old people using technology properly.
 If getting out is an issue, there are some good online courses or YouTube will offer some free tutorials.

 Set them up with the apps they’ll need